Airline Industry marketing (One Canadian brand stands out)

 Sure enough, a small airline out of Toronto is jumping in, and turning the clock back to better days in coach.

-At just ten years old it’s too early to tell if Porter Airlines will become a success story in the airline industry, but there’s a lot to be learned from their launch.
+It’s still too early to tell if Porter Airlines will become a long-term success story in the airline industry, but there’s a lot to be learned from their launch.
 From a branding standpoint, they’ve done it right.

 In 2006, Robert Deluce, Porter’s CEO, made a conscious decision to build his airline around the brand, and vice-versa.
 According to Marketing News, he approached branding agencies with his vision, a business plan and a well-defined value proposition built on three things: speed, convenience and customer service.

 Convenience was guaranteed by making Toronto’s City Center Airport the home base, eliminating a long commute from Pearson International.

 Speediness comes from fast turboprop planes and streamlined check-in and baggage service.
 And customer service… well the bar was pretty low, and Porter’s a fairly small airline, so it’s been easy to provide service that one customer described as “a real joy.”

 Early on, Winkreative, a branding firm with offices in London, New York and Tokyo, was hired to coordinate the entire affair.
 They handled everything from naming the company to the interior design of the airplanes, website development and furniture selection in the airline’s lounge.

 Rather than splitting it up between three or four firms, it was a well-coordinated effort based on a solid brand premise and a single creative approach.
 And it’s carried through in every aspect of the operation.

 “It was meant to be something fresh, something innovative, something stylish,” Deluce said.
 “There’s a part of it that’s a throwback to the past… to a time when travel was a bit more fun.”